tamizhvendan/personal-website/content/blog/the-legacy-paradox.md

 2. Does it breaks any existing functionality?
 3. Are there any [second order effects](https://personalmba.com/second-order-effects) because of this change?

-This feedback should be reliable and faster.
+In a non-legacy codebase, this feedback mechanism is reliable and faster.
 Typically we achive this in the form of tests.
 Absence of this feedback is equivalent to shooting in the dark.
 That's why Michael Feathers emphasised the importance of test.

+The tool (test) that powers this feedback, continue to evolve with the changes so that it stays nimble and reliable.

 ### Ease of change

+When someone reported a bug, how quickly someone figures out